Will Scotland be the EU’s first renewable nation?

 Today, that tradition still stands and the creation of a renewable nation is on the way

-Furthermore, Scotland now generates 59.4% of their gross electricity through renewable energy sources – which is an improvement of 9.5% from 2014.
+Furthermore, Scotland now generates 59.4% of its gross electricity through renewable energy sources – which is an improvement of 9.5% from 2014.

 “We’d like to see each of the political parties commit to ensuring Scotland becomes the EU’s first fully renewable electricity nation by 2030”